guicho271828/lisp-namespace/README.md

     * Type `FOO-TYPE` denoting the specified `VALUE-TYPE`,
     * Documentation methods with documentation type specialized on `(EQL 'FOO)`.
 * long form:
-  * `(DEFINE-NAMESPACE NAME &KEY NAME-TYPE VALUE-TYPE ACCESSOR CONDITION-NAME TYPE-NAME MAKUNBOUND-SYMBOL BOUNDP-SYMBOL DOCUMENTATION-TYPE ERROR-WHEN-NOT-FOUND-P ERRORP-ARG-IN-ACCESSOR-P DEFAULT-ARG-IN-ACCESSOR-P HASH-TABLE-TEST DOCUMENTATION)`
+  * `(DEFINE-NAMESPACE NAME &KEY NAME-TYPE VALUE-TYPE ACCESSOR CONDITION-NAME TYPE-NAME MAKUNBOUND-SYMBOL BOUNDP-SYMBOL DOCUMENTATION-TYPE ERROR-WHEN-NOT-FOUND-P ERRORP-ARG-IN-ACCESSOR-P DEFAULT-ARG-IN-ACCESSOR-P HASH-TABLE-TEST BINDING-TABLE-VAR DOCUMENTATION-TABLE-VAR DOCUMENTATION)`
     * `NAME` - a symbol naming the namespace,
     * `NAME-TYPE` - a type specifiers for keys bound in this namespace,
     * `VALUE-TYPE` - a type specifier for values bound in this namespace,